 - Effects on the blood.
-If you develop bruising, sore throats, nose bleeds or infections, tell your doctor who may wish to test your blood, - Allergic reactions: skin rash, itching, redness, swelling of the throat, difficulty breathing, - Jaundice (yellow skin or eyes), - Effects on the kidney.
+If you develop bruising, sore throats, nose bleeds or infections, tell your doctor - Allergic reactions: skin rash, itching, redness, swelling of the throat, difficulty breathing - Effects on the kidney

 Who cannot take indomethacin?

 You should not take indomethacin if you: